sorebear/banner-ad-framework/READEME.md

   if (callback) { callback(); };
 }
 ```
-This method will be called whenever the request to expand the banner is called.
+This method will be called whenever the request to expand the banner is made.
 This is where you will add your own code to animate the expanding of your banner.
 After your animation is complete, you will need to run `if (callback) { callback(); };`.
-This callback is what notifies Enabler.js the banner is now expanded.
+When this banner is built for DoubleClick Studio, this callback is what notifies Enabler.js the banner is now expanded.

 **NOTE:** It's important to set up your code in such a way that the callback is not executed until your animation has completed.

 ```javascript